Leave a Legacy

 Community Bridges uses the firm LPL Financial to handle all electronic transfers of stock.
 Your broker can transfer directly your gift to our account using this information:

-1. Receiving Account Registration: Community Bridges nonprofit – A nonprofit organization
+1. Receiving Account Registration: Community Bridges– A nonprofit organization

 Upon completion of your stock transfer, please complete this Stock Transfer Form and return to: